-Generator Fume Kills Environmental Health Officer, Wife in Abia - Nigeria Today
+Generator fume kills environmental health officer, wife in Abia - Nigeria Today

 The spokesman said the environmental health officer and his wife, who also worked in the same health department of Aba South, inhaled the fume from the generator leading to their death.

-However, reports from a close family source told NAN that there was more to the death of the couple than the police report.
+However, reports from a close family revealed that there was more to the death of the couple than the police report.

 According to the source, the deceased couple had been quarreling over the man’s amorous relationship with a strange woman who also works in the same department with the couple.